jan-carreras/books/README.md

 _Disclaimer: Summaries are personal and meant to have meaning to me.
 Parts of the book may have been ignored because when I read them were not that relevant to me._

+"Number of books completed is a vanity metric.
+As you know more, you leave more books unfinished.
+Focus on new concepts with predictive power" — Naval Ravikant

 [Wish list](https://www.amazon.es/hz/wishlist/ls/2W5KVSEOLGJYS?ref_=wl_share&viewType=list).
 I'm always grateful to the person that sends me a book (specially if used).

 [This is how I read books](https://private.jcarreras.es/posts/books/).